 Generally, you need two police reports showing that the person has harassed or stalked you on two or more occasions.
 If the person has a current charge pending for harassment or stalking, you may be able to get a restraining order.

-Where can I get a Restraining Order in South Carolina?
+Where Can I Get a Restraining Order in South Carolina?

-You have more than one option.
 You can file in the Magistrate Court of any of the following counties:

 - The county where the harassment or stalking occurred;